Determination of the Gas Constant, R

 8.gif

 This report is NOT a short form memo per se.
 In your report, you need to include all data and calculations in a straight forward and easy to understand fashion.
-It should be crystal clear to the reader what you measured, what you calculated and how you calculated it.
-If you just have numbers (raw data and calcualtions) you will do poorly.
+A nice data table with all measured data and intermediately calculated numbers is neede.
+If you just have numbers (raw data and calculations) you will do poorly.
 You need to have words to support the data.
 Once sample calculation of EVERY single calculation you do is required.
 Think of this as a results section from a short form memo with the raw data included inside.
 Most of the points are coming from this one section, so be complete!
 You are calculating a value of R using the ideal gas law for each run.
-You must report your average values of R as well as percent error.
-As with any other lab in CEM 141, you also need to comment on this lab in terms of a learning experience and give at least one suggestion as to how to improve the experience.
+You must report your average value of R, standard devaition as well as percent error.
+You give only ONE percent error, that from your AVERAGE R value.
+Also give a short form memo style commentary section.

 Prelab questions: (To be written on separately on a piece of recycled paper)